 - Loews Portofino Bay Hotel*

 My personal favorite from a design standpoint is Cabana Bay, with its 1950s/1960s theme.
-Here’s something to add to your Universal Studios tips: It’s located next to the Volcano Bay water theme park, so if you’re planning on heading there a few times, it’s very convenient.
+Here’s something to add to your Universal Orlando tips: It’s located next to the Volcano Bay water theme park, so if you’re planning on heading there a few times, it’s very convenient.
 It’s typically a lot less expensive than the others.
 There’s a bowling alley too.

 My favorite based on location and pool is the Hard Rock Hotel.
 All of the hotels except Cabana Bay have water taxi service, but unfortunately, Florida gets a lot of lightning, which stops the water taxis from operating.
-The Hard Rock Hotel is only a couple of minutes on foot from the gates of Universal Studios so you never have to wait for a water taxi or walk far if it’s raining.
+The Hard Rock Hotel is only a couple of minutes on foot from the gates of Universal Orlando so you never have to wait for a water taxi or walk far if it’s raining.

 The three hotels at the bottom of the list, marked with asterisks, include Universal Unlimited Express Passes with their rooms.
 This means that you can skip the lines at virtually all rides (now including the Harry Potter attractions as well).
-Don’t overlook these Universal Studios tips.
+Don’t overlook these Universal Orlando tips.
 These passes normally go for $84/day/person or so, so if you have a family of four or five and you’re spending $200-250/night for a room at those hotels, the passes easily justify the higher room rates.

 From a kid perspective, we loved the Minions Suite at Portofino Bay.
 Half of our suite was a very nice, standard adult room.
 Then on the other side of a vault-looking door there’s a full Minions-themed room with rocket ship beds and a kid-sized table and chairs.